theCarlson/react-class-spotify-api/README.md

 * Create App: Create a name
 * Redirect URIs: http://localhost:3000/
 * Obtain Client ID from Dashboard
 * Enter Client ID.
-Go to Spotify.js, then in the variable clientID switch your ID where it says
+Go to Spotify.js, then in the variable clientID switch your ID where it says  **'ENTER CLIENT_ID HERE'**.

 ## Available Scripts